 MTF charts present us with a lot of information in the form of lines.
 Both contrast and resolution show themselves through sagittal and meridional lines.

 This information comes from a test of any given lens wide open.
 This means that the above data shows the performance of the lens at it’s widest aperture.

-For meridional lines, it starts around 0.9 in the centre but ends with 0.69 at the edge of the frame.
+For meridional lines, it starts around 0.9 in the center but ends with 0.69 at the edge of the frame.

 The resolution of the same lens has a lower performance.
-They start at 0.85 and 0.79 at the centre and end at 0.55 and 0.41 at the edge of the frame respectively.
-It shows how the performance drops the further you get from the centre.
+They start at 0.85 and 0.79 at the center and end at 0.55 and 0.41 at the edge of the frame respectively.
+It shows how the performance drops the further you get from the center.

 When we look at the performance of a lens, the closer to the top the data is, the better.
 While 0.6 is acceptable, lenses with high-performance will present around 0.8.